rubiojr/zed-risor/README.md

 Based on https://github.com/applejag/tree-sitter-risor

+## Pre-requisites

+rustc, rustup and cargo are required to build the extension (Zed uses `rustc and rustup` when installing developer extesions).

 ## Installation

 I don't have plans to add the extension to Zed community extensions for now, so to install it: